reds-heig/movable/README.md

 ## Quickstart
 To prepare the data, create a directory (whose path has to be specified in the configuration files) and put in it 5 files:
-- a list of paths for training images (absolutes of relatives to the current execution directory)
+- a list of paths for training images (absolutes or relatives to the current execution directory)
-- a list of paths for training masks (absolutes of relatives to the current execution directory)
+- a list of paths for training masks (absolutes or relatives to the current execution directory)
-- a list of paths for training ground-truths (absolutes of relatives to the current execution directory)
+- a list of paths for training ground-truths (absolutes or relatives to the current execution directory)
-- a list of paths for test images (absolutes of relatives to the current execution directory)
+- a list of paths for test images (absolutes or relatives to the current execution directory)
-- a list of paths for test masks (absolutes of relatives to the current execution directory)
+- a list of paths for test masks (absolutes or relatives to the current execution directory)
 The filenames are free (you have, however, to specify them in the configuration files), and the name of the images too,